 Also take a look at the percentage of applications accepted.
 Arkansas COM accepts one in every 4 applications; Mayo accepts one in 50.
 If all your chosen schools have a low acceptance rate, your profile will have to be much better than average.

 Beyond your chosen program’s requirements, it’s also important to look at their admission preferences.
 Did you choose a lot of public programs in other states?
 Many state schools accept only a handful of out-of-state applicants.
 (And if your state’s medical schools aren’t on your list, this is a serious omission.)

 Finally, take a good, hard look at your list of schools.
 Do you know something about each of them?
 Are these places you’d really like to attend?
 If you’ve completed the secondaries for each school and still can’t answer “yes” to these questions, that is a problem – one you can rectify when you reapply.

 By now, you should have a pretty good idea of any missteps in your application.
 Unfortunately, addressing them is rarely a fast process.
 Often it takes years.
 Many people, fearing the time is ticking away, get impatient and reapply before they’re ready.
 Nine out of ten times, this backfires.

 Instead, reapply when you are at your strongest.
 This will take time, but now that you have a good idea of where you went wrong, you’ll be able to focus your energies, enhance your profile, and ultimately submit a successful application.

-“Presenting Yourself to Medical Schools: Other Communications” is the third post in our series: Medical School Reapplicant Advice: 6 Tips for Success.
+“Presenting Yourself to Medical Schools: Secondaries, Interviews, School Selection & Application Timing” is the third post in our series: Medical School Reapplicant Advice: 6 Tips for Success.